 I don’t buy much designer-brand makeup, but drugstore makeup brands frequently offer manufacturer coupons through third-party coupon services like Coupons.com.
 Retailers like CVS and Walgreens also offer manufacturer coupons and store coupons, as we detail in “7 Places to Find Free Manufacturer Coupons Online.”

-Ulta Beauty also frequently offers coupons that you can use on drugstore brands — and occasionally offers coupons that are valid for high-end makeup brands, which the retailer refers to as “prestige” brands.
+Ulta Beauty also frequently offers deals and coupons that you can use on drugstore brands — and occasionally offers coupons that are valid for high-end makeup brands, which the retailer refers to as “prestige” brands.

 3. Almost anything at Kohl’s

-Kohl’s is another store where I never shop without coupons.
+Kohl’s is a store where I never shop without coupons.
 Bookmark Kohl’s coupons page — unlike on some retailers’ sites, the deals are clearly explained and easy to find.